ROgbuagu05/to-do-list-app/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+The Todo List App is released under the MIT License.
+See the LICENSE file for more information.

 ## Contact